Exploring Christmas in El Salvador, the Heartwarming Spirit of Navidad in El Salvador

 How is Christmas celebrated in El Salvador?

 Traditional Christmas celebrations in El Salvador are all about customs and traditions.
-Some popular rituals during this holiday are family gatherings, cooking unique foods, setting fireworks, and creating nativity scenes (Los Nacimientos.)
+Popular holiday activities include family gatherings, preparing unique dishes, setting off fireworks, and crafting nativity scenes, known as Los Nacimientos.

-Another popular custom in the country for Christmas Eve is “El Estreno,” which is just wearing something new: shoes, pants, shirts, skirts, dresses, etc.
+Another popular custom in the country for Christmas Eve is “El Estreno,” which is just wearing something new, such as shoes, pants, shirts, skirts, or dresses.

 Christmas in El Salvador